-Since the MA Animation course will be accepting students both with and without prior animation experience, this first module will be flexible enough either to provide an initial framework from which an understanding of animation timing will be developed, or to provide the space to revise, build and develop specialisms.
-It is acknowledged that where technical skills acquisition is concerned, flexibility is the key to a successful postgraduate program.
+Since the MA Animation course will be accepting students both with and without prior animation experience, this first module will be flexible enough either to provide an initial framework from which an understanding of animation fundamentals will be developed, or to provide the space to revise, build and develop specialization.
 The content is therefore designed to contain a basic introduction to the essential elements of animated movement and studio production practices, which can be attempted either at a basic, intermediate or advanced level.

 The aim of the module is to provide students with a specific set of technical and creative skills highly pertinent to the contemporary animation industry.
 The content therefore has a specific focus - the students must concentrate on the creation of convincing gestural human movement, both mechanical and expressive.
 To this end, the students will be asked to complete a set of exercises, rather than a project, so that they can break down the complexity of each task before applying it to their own work.
 This module will help academic progression by enabling the student more theory and skills development towards animation production.
 The student will be graded on their ability to complete each of the tasks put forward in each exercise.

-This module will enable the students to consolidate the skills base that they have acquired elsewhere in the programme and apply them in a semi-professional context.
-The presence of one or more external agent is important in order to set up a situation where the students act as creative content providers for a client's brief.
-This is an invaluable part of the learning process, which results in a different, more dynamic working practice.
-The students will also experience and develop the ability to work in a team towards a common goal, within an agreed production framework.
-Finally, the students will study storyboarding and complete an individual project which will demonstrate their understanding of film language and key concepts such as staging and scene construction.
-This module enables academic progression to the major project module, giving new insight to the needs of the animation industry.
+This module will enable students to consolidate their animation skills in a semi-professional context.
+The presence of external agents creates a situation where students act as creative content providers for a client's brief.
+The students will experience and develop the ability to work in a team towards a creative goal.
+The students will also complete an individual development project demonstrating their understanding of animation practice, production and pipelines.
+This module gives students a targeted insight to the needs of the animation industry.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.